ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 It's important to note that dynamic vs. static is about when type checking happens (at runtime vs. compile time).
-It's independent of another concept often mentioned: strong vs. weak typing, which is about how strictly types are treated.
-Python, for example, is strongly typed--it won't implicitly convert types for you in unchecked ways.
+It's independent of strong vs. weak typing; Python is strongly typed--it won't implicitly convert types for you in unchecked ways (except for truthiness, which can be disallowed).
-Trying to add a number to a string, as we saw, is not allowed (Python won't guess that maybe you meant `"10" + "world"` or something--it errors out).
+Trying to add a number to a string is not permitted, as Python won't guess that maybe you meant `"10" + "world"`.
 In Python, values have a definite type, and you can't treat a value as a different type without an explicit conversion.
 Many static languages are also strongly typed, but some languages are _weakly typed_ (they might, for instance, automatically convert strings to numbers in certain contexts, which can lead to subtle bugs).